Kemptville Mixed Doubles Fall Classic

 - First-end advantage for all games

-- Ranking and seeding for playoff qualification and tie-breaking
+- Ranking and seeding for playoff qualification and potential tie-breaking

 Pre-Game LSD Procedure